Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 \subsubsection{Procedure}

 Eighteen participants (12 males and 6 females; 17 in their 20s and 1 in her 30s) participated in the experiment.
 The preparation procedure before the main task was the same as that used in Experiment 2.
-In the first part of the main task, the participants conducted two repetitions of each ascending and descending adjustment for each combination of the two slope conditions and three input conditions in a random order.
+In the first part of the main task, the participants conducted two repetitions of each ascending and descending adjustment for each combination of the two slope conditions and three input conditions in random order.
 Therefore, the total number of trials was 24 (three input conditions $\times$ 2 slope conditions $\times$ 2 adjustment series $\times$ 2 repetitions).
-After the adjustment part, the participants completed the evaluation task.
-Therefore, they participated in six trials in total (three input conditions $\times$ 2 slope conditions).
+After the adjustment part, the participants took a break and then completed the evaluation task.
+In the second part (evaluation task), they performed six trials in total (three input conditions $\times$ 2 slope conditions).
 They were remunerated with an Amazon gift card of approximately 15 USD for their participation.